openversity/openversity.github.io/docs/rust/guess-game.md

+---
+layout: default
+title: The Guess Game
+parent: The Rust Workshop
+nav_order: 1
+---

-Lets start with the Rust Project files
+Lets start with understanding the inital Rust project

 ## Create the project folder
 ```